Collaboration tool

 A collaboration tool helps people to collaborate.
 The purpose of a collaboration tool is to support a group of two or more individuals to accomplish a common goal or objective.
 Collaboration tools can be either of a non-technological nature such as paper, flipcharts, post-it notes or whiteboards.
 They can also include software tools and applications such as collaborative software.

-Collaboration tools before Web 2.0
+Early computer-based collaboration tools

-The first idea to use computers in order to work with each other was formed in 1945 when Vannevar Bush shared his thoughts on a system he named"memex" in his article "As We May Think".
+The first idea to use computers in order to work with each other was formed in 1945 when Vannevar Bush shared his thoughts on a system he named "memex" in his article "As We May Think".
 A system that stores books, records and communications of an individual and makes them available at any time.
 At this stage he called it "an enlarged supplement to his memory".